 What’s worse, is the results were sometimes higher after the seventh test.
-This suggests that the harmful chemicals don’t evaporate but continue to seep into drinks with prolonged use.
-Therefore, you’re basically poisoning your body every time you take a sip.
+This suggests that harmful chemicals don’t evaporate but continue to seep into drinks with prolonged use.
+So you’re basically poisoning your body every time you take a sip.

 If you’ve been using bamboo cups for your on-the-go coffee don’t feel too bad about it.
 Good on you for trying to do your part.
 However, we all easily fall victim to false advertising.
 This is why I make it my mission to inform you of the truth today.
-Scientists explain that you’d be better of using reusable containers made from other materials than bamboo cups.
+Scientists explain that you’d be better off using reusable containers made from materials other than bamboo cups.

 And remember, your coffee can get pretty hot.

 I’ll Get A Coffee-To-Go

 Nothing wrong.
 We understand the vital importance of getting your coffee fix for the day.
 Just be careful how you do it.